ChainSafe/filsnap/packages/adapter/README.md

 ): Promise<MetamaskFilecoinSnap>
 ```

 On snap installation, it is possible to send full or partial configuration.
-If only `network` property is provided, predefined configuration for the specified network will be used.
+If you only provide `network` property a predefined configuration for the specified network will be used.
-Other properties are optional bu will override default values if provided.
+Other properties are optional but will override default values if provided.

 Below you can see structure of config object: